Assault / Aggravated Assault

 Commission on State Emergency Communications – The mission of the Commission on State Emergency Communications (CSEC) is to preserve and enhance public safety and health in TX through reliable access to emergency communications services.
 Click the link to view valuable resources available such as the national suicide hotline, and national alliance on mental illness (NAMI).

 Texas Aggravated Assault Attorney

 If you have been charged with aggravated assault, it’s time to act now.
 During this process, hiring a criminal defense attorney may be the most important decision you’ll ever make.
 Michael J. Price is an experienced criminal defense lawyer in Georgetown who will make every effort to fight the allegations against you and help you achieve the best possible outcome for your alleged offense.

-Law Office of Price & Wiggins, P.C. has an office Georgetown, but Law Office of Price & Wiggins, P.C. represents people throughout the greater Williamson County and Bell County, Texas area.
+Law Office of Michael J. Price, P.C. has an office Georgetown, but Law Office of Michael J. Price, P.C. represents people throughout the greater Williamson County and Bell County, Texas area.
 Contact (512) 354-1880 for a free, initial consultation about your alleged assault offense.
 We are prepared to review your case.